 If you need to borrow

-Ignore this important matter until the last minute and it could be something that a car dealer will be happy to organise, at a price!
+This could be something that a car dealer will be happy to organise, at a price!
 It’s easy to organise online.

 Estimate your annual mileage, then find the overall fuel consumption figure for your future car online or in a magazine.

-Depreciation: Unless you buy a banger for a few hundred pounds, a car will fall in value every single month.
+Unless you buy a banger for a few hundred pounds, a car will fall in value every single month.

 Once you have all these figures you can now estimate whether you can afford not to just buy the car you want, but also run it on a day-to-day basis.